 - Changing definition of corporate perimeter challenges security model

 - Existing security tools designed for static, long lived environments

 - Mix of private and public cloud infrastructure and software assets

 - Access required by internal employees, customers, partners, and other systems

 - Multiple points of entry and exit across applications in hybrid cloud

-Modern API Infrastructure provides application level control over network behavior to implement zero trust.
+A modern API infrastructure provides application level control over network behavior to implement zero trust.